allegro/allegro.tech/_posts/2016-12-09-estimating-the-cache-efficiency-using-big-data.md

 instance (remember there is 50,000,000 items in total).
 Thus, we significantly decreased Cassandra cluster load and network traffic at the very small cost of 0.5 GB of RAM memory in each service instance.

-As it was mentioned before, counter clearings slightly affected cache efficiency - it can be seen as the „teeth” in the chart.
+As it was mentioned before, counter clearings slightly affected cache efficiency - it can be seen as cyclic irregularities in the chart.

 ## Further improvements - get rid of counters